 The overall objectives of the Program are to:

-- Assist sport clubs provide quality service to their members.
+- Assist sport clubs to provide quality service to their members and meet community needs.

 The maximum amounts available are:

 - Sport Events: $5,000

 - Sport Access: $5,000